 Willem Salet is Emeritus Professor in Urban and Regional Planning at the University of Amsterdam.

-Camila d’Ottaviano is an architect, urban planner and faculty member in the School of Architecture and Urban Planning at the University of São Paulo.
+Camila L. D’Ottaviano is an architect, urban planner and faculty member in the School of Architecture and Urban Planning at the University of São Paulo.

 Stan Majoor is Professor of Urban Management at the Amsterdam University of Applied Sciences.